nospaceships/node-yara/README.md

  * `timeout` - A number specifying after how many seconds a scan should be aborted, defaults to `0` meaning no timeout
- * `matchedBytes` - A number specifying the number of bytes of actual matched content to include in the scan result, defaults to `0` meaning not to include any matched content, note that this number is also capped by the `MAX_MATCH_DATA` libyara configuration
+ * `matchedBytes` - A number specifying the number of bytes of actual matched data to include in the scan result, defaults to `0` meaning not to include any matched data, note that this number is also capped by the `MAX_MATCH_DATA` libyara configuration

 The `callback` function is called once the scan has completed.
 The following